 Government Policies and Initiatives

-India hydroelectric power sector is greatly influenced by the strong commitment of the governing body to renewable energy development, supported by various policies and initiatives.
+The hydroelectric power industry size in India is greatly influenced by the strong commitment of the governing body to renewable energy development, supported by various policies and initiatives.
 To achieve its ambitious renewable energy targets, the governing body is implementing incentives such as tax reductions, subsidies, and favorable tariff arrangements, which promote the development of hydropower projects.
 Moreover, the government provides financial assistance and is simplifying approval procedures, facilitating the rapid advancement of hydroelectric initiatives.
-This focus on renewable energy is further propelled by India’s initiatives to lower carbon emissions and transition from fossil fuels towards cleaner energy alternatives.
+This focus on renewable energy is further propelled by India's initiatives to lower carbon emissions and transition from fossil fuels towards cleaner energy alternatives.
 In accordance with this vision, the government is progressively aiming to improve the efficiency of hydropower initiatives.
-For instance, in 2024, state-operated hydroelectric power generation company SJVN announced India’s launch of a tender for 6GW of renewable energy with storage to provide reliable power during peak hours.
-The initiative was part of India’s effort to reach 500GW of non-fossil fuel power capacity, with plans to connect 35GW of solar and wind energy by March 2025.
-This project aimed to enhance the country’s energy security and support its decarbonization goals.
+For instance, in 2024, state-operated hydroelectric power generation company SJVN announced India's launch of a tender for 6GW of renewable energy with storage to provide reliable power during peak hours.
+The initiative was part of India's effort to reach 500GW of non-fossil fuel power capacity, with plans to connect 35GW of solar and wind energy by March 2025.
+This project aimed to enhance the country's energy security and support its decarbonization goals.

 Private Sector Investment and Public-Private Partnerships (PPP)

-IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the regional level for 2025-2033.
+IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the regional level for 2026-2034.
 Our report has categorized the market based on type of hydroelectric plant, component, and end use.

 Type of Hydroelectric Plant Insights: